 So how do you help remote employees stay connected and engaged at work and with each other?

-Here are some of the unique challenges of engaging remote teams and how to increase employee engagement from a distance.
+Here are some of the unique challenges of keeping remote employees engaged, and suggestions for increasing employee engagement from a distance.

 The challenges of working remotely